dinhanhthi/dinhanhthi.com/posts/2020-11-24-for-me-only.md

 There is no `--incremental` feature in 11ty like Jekyll, we can add some folder of posts in `.eleventyignore` to not render these folders while writing other posts.

+## Building index for search

+If there is new post / keywords in some old posts -> remove line of `pages/search-index.json.njk` in `.eleventyignore`.

 ### Errors?

 ``` bash